Billy Jack: Plot

-Stuart Posner and the town council propose an ordinance limiting when the students can visit town.
-The students attend a council meeting and express opposition.
-Council members agree to visit the Freedom School as a compromise.
-Barbara stays with Billy Jack at an ancient Native American ruin so no one from the town will see her at the school; Mike goes to the school looking for her but is thwarted because she is absent and the students peacefully resist.
-Council members attend an improvisational comedy performance at the school.
-They agree to allow the students to hold street performances in town, amusing the townspeople.
+Stuart Posner and the town council discuss limitations on student visits to town.
+The students express their opposition, and council members agree to visit the Freedom School.
+Barbara stays with Billy Jack at an ancient Native American ruin while Mike unsuccessfully searches for her at the school.
+Council members attend an improvisational comedy performance at the school, and the students hold comedic street performances in town, amusing the townspeople.

-Bernard attempts to sexually assault a female Freedom School student in his new Chevrolet Corvette, but is stopped by Jean and Billy Jack, who give Bernard a choice: either Billy Jack will break his elbow or he can drive the car into the nearby lake.
-Bernard chooses the latter and is subsequently berated by Stuart in front of other men.
+Jean and Billy Jack stop Bernard from sexually assaulting a female Freedom School student in his Corvette.
+Bernard drives the car into a lake to avoid Billy Jack breaking his arm.

-Billy Jack undergoes a Navajo initiation in which he is deliberately bitten by a large rattlesnake.
-Bernard and Dinosaur watch from a distance and contemplate shooting him.
+Billy Jack undergoes a Navajo initiation in which he deliberately allows a large rattlesnake to bite him.
+Bernard and Dinosaur contemplate shooting him.

 Bernard kidnaps and rapes Jean.
-Jean refuses to tell Billy Jack because she fears he will attack Bernard, undermining the town's newfound good will towards the school and possibly forcing its closure.
-Meanwhile, Barbara miscarries when the horse she is riding stumbles and she falls off.
+Jean refuses to tell Billy Jack because she fears he will attack Bernard, undermining the townspeople's newfound goodwill towards the school.
+Meanwhile, Barbara miscarries when she falls from a horse.
 The town doctor reveals that the baby would have been white.
 Bernard finds out and lies to Mike, telling him that Martin was the father.
-Mike kidnaps Martin; Barbara, who has fallen in love with Martin, offers to come home if Mike lets him go.
-However, Martin escapes, Bernard and Dinosaur give pursuit, and Bernard shoots him dead.
+Mike kidnaps Martin.
+Barbara, in love with Martin, offers to come home if Mike lets him go.
+However, Martin escapes, Bernard and Dinosaur pursue him, and Bernard shoots him dead.

-Billy Jack finds out that Bernard raped Jean and killed Martin.
-Billy Jack catches Bernard having sex with a 13-year-old girl; Bernard produces a revolver, but Billy Jack evades the shots and kills him with a hapkido hand strike to the throat.
-Police show up at the school with search warrants, but Barbara and Billy Jack escape and barricade themselves in an abandoned church.
-There is a climactic shootout with police and Barbara is wounded.
-After Jean tells him that she loves him, Billy Jack surrenders in exchange for a decade-long guarantee that the school will be allowed to stay open with Jean as its head, and that Jean will be given custody of Barbara.
+Billy Jack finds out that Bernard raped Jean and killed Martin, then catches Bernard having sex with a 13-year-old girl.
+Bernard shoots Billy Jack, but Billy Jack kills him using hapkido.

+Police bring search warrants to the school, but Barbara and Billy Jack escape and barricade themselves in an abandoned church.
+A shootout with police ensues and Barbara is wounded.
+After Jean tells Billy Jack she loves him, he surrenders in exchange for a decade-long guarantee the school will stay open with Jean, as its head, given custody of Barbara.
 As Billy Jack is driven away in handcuffs, a large crowd of supporters raise their fists in a show of defiance and support.